knownree/madb/README.md

 ## Audios, annotations, and model weights

-1730 audios from ai, all annotations and model weights are on our huggingface dataset: https://huggingface.co/datasets/sirui1/MADB-Dataset
+1730 audios and all annotations on our huggingface dataset: https://huggingface.co/datasets/sirui1/MADB-Dataset
 other 4400 audios from open-source muchin dataset are on https://github.com/CarlWangChina/MuChin
+model weights are on our huggingface model: https://huggingface.co/sirui1/MADB_model_v1
 we provide a sample set of 200 audios on huggingface, you can download it first for quick start.
 we also provide the embeddings extracted by clap, muq, clap_com_tag, and clap_com under sample folder, you can jump to evaluation step 3 with these files.